Isolated Hamas faces money crisis in Gaza Strip

 Hamas, which denies the Egyptian allegations, taxes the traffic through the tunnels - a money stream that has now virtually run dry.

-Last month, the Hamas government paid only 77 percent of its $25 million (15 million pounds) August payroll for Gaza's 50,000 civil servants.
+Last month, the Hamas government paid only 77 percent of its $25 million August payroll for Gaza's 50,000 civil servants.

 It said on Tuesday it would make a special payment of 1,000 shekels ($280) to the employees on Thursday before the Eid al-Adha holiday.
 There is still no word on whether full September salaries will be paid this month.